afombravo/2FAST2Q/README.md

 For Linux there is only the non graphical interface.

-# Using the executable files (graphical mode only):
+# Using the executable files:

 # 1.
 Obtain a .csv file (this format can be obtained using the "save as" option in excel) with the nucleotide sequences of all used sgRNAs, and their respective names (any name can be given, as long as it doesnt repeat).
 See the provided "D39V_guides.csv" sample file.
+(Optional, only required when running in Counting mode)

 | sgRNA0001 | AATAGCATAGAAATCATACA |
 |-----------|----------------------|